dman-coders/drush_get/README.md

     # Where my local site-alias files are stored
     # @see example.drushrc.php
-    # If using the --save write-back option,
-    # this should be writable, but that is optional.
     $options['alias-path'][] = '/var/drush/site-aliases';

     # Where I build sites on my local machine.
-    # Projects will be downloaded and built under here.
-    # this defines my naming convention for building projects.
     $options['get-docroot-pattern'] = '/var/www/%short-name/%docroot-name';

+### get-master-alias

+Identify a (probably remote) Drupal instance that has access to a shared site-alias repository.
+Use this in a shared development workflow, so all staff can easily pull in info about all projects as needed.

+### alias-path

+If using the --save write-back option, the primary alias-path should be writable, but that is optional.

+### get-docroot-pattern

+Projects will be downloaded and built under here.
+This defines my naming convention for building projects.
-    # A simpler alternative may be
+A simple static pattern may be

-    # $options['get-docroot-pattern'] = '/var/www/%uri/docroot';
+    $options['get-docroot-pattern'] = '/var/www/%uri/docroot';

-Available Tokens in the get-docroot-pattern
+### Tokens in the get-docroot-pattern
   Any values in the sites config array may be used, eg
-  %client_name (an Aegir thing it injects into the $alias array)
+  %client_name (an Aegir thing it injects into the $alias array) Additionally, some extra tokens are made available.

   %short-name will be the first one of :
   - the 'short-name' value in the site-alias if set.